-The Zero Covid strategy preserves everyday mobility more effectively
+Zero Covid strategy preserves everyday mobility more effectively

-Mobility data from Google show that "workplace" traffic in the second quarter of 2020 fell by less in the countries applying the Zero Covid strategy (-14 % compared to -36 %).
-These data also show that Zero Covid countries retained a significant advantage with a 5% reduction in mobility in the second quarter of 2021 compared to 22% in countries not applying a Zero Covid strategy.
+Mobility data from Google show that "workplace" traffic in 2020 and 2021 fell by less in the countries applying the Zero Covid strategy (-10 %).
+This was a much smaller decline than G10 countries applying a mitigation strategy (down 26%).

-Google data show that traffic in "cafés, restaurants, hotels, non-food businesses and leisure and cultural activities in general" was down by 17% in the second quarter of 2020.
-This was a much smaller decline than in the countries applying a mitigation strategy (down 36%).
-One year later, the Zero Covid countries retain a significant advantage, with normal mobility in the second quarter of 2021 (+1%) compared to a 15% decline in the G10 countries not applying this strategy.
+Google data show that traffic in "cafés, restaurants, hotels, non-food businesses and leisure and cultural activities in general" was down by 11% in 2020 and 2021.
+This was a much smaller decline than in the countries applying a mitigation strategy (down 22%).